Kings of the Wild Frontier (song)

-"Kings of the Wild Frontier" was the first 7" single by Adam and the Ants to feature the two-drummer Burundi beat for which the band became famous.
-It was also the first written by Adam Ant & Marco Pirroni, and their first single on CBS Records after leaving Do It Records.
+"Kings of the Wild Frontier" is a 1980 song by the British new wave group Adam and the Ants.
+Written by Adam Ant & Marco Pirroni, it was the title track of the band's second album and was also their first release for CBS Records after leaving the small independent label Do It Records.

+Although it was not the first pop song to do so, this was the first time the band employed the use of the two-drummer Burundi beat which then became one of their stylistic hallmarks.

-Originally released on 25 July 1980, it peaked at number 48 on the UK Singles Chart.
-Following the breakthrough success of "Dog Eat Dog" and 'Antmusic' (numbers 4 and 2, respectively), "Kings of the Wild Frontier" was re-released in February 1981.
-This time it reached number 2.
+Originally released on 25 July 1980, and backed by the non-album title "Press Darlings", the single peaked at number 48 on the UK Singles Chart.
+Following the breakthrough success of "Dog Eat Dog" (UK #4) and 'Antmusic' (UK #2), the single was re-released in February 1981, peaking at number 2 in the UK singles chart.

 "The extent of its success surprised us," Pirroni recalled.
 "We'd written the music as a soundtrack to the visuals – very Eighties.
 I took that cowboy guitar twang from Ennio Morricone's The Good, The Bad and The Ugly soundtrack.
 I was trying to get everything I liked into that record.
 And it worked."

 Adam's ever-changing line-up of Ants included, on this song, Pirroni on guitar, Kevin Mooney on bass guitar and, on drums, both Chris Hughes (under the pseudonym "Merrick") and Terry Lee Miall.

-It was included on the album of the same name released 3 November 1980.
-The B-side, "Press Darlings," was not.
+The song was included on the album of the same name released on 3 November 1980.
 When the album was released in the US, the track "Making History" was dropped in favour of "Press Darlings" and "Physical (You're So)."